 17. Real Estate Photography & Videography

 If you’re a good photographer, you could make money by selling your services to real estate agents and homeowners.
-There are a number of ways to do this, such as creating a website or portfolio, joining a real estate photography network, or listing your services on an online marketplace.
+There are several ways to do this, such as creating a website or portfolio, joining a real estate photography network, or listing your services online.

-This is an ideal real estate side hustle because it’s relatively easy to get started and there’s a high demand for the service.
-You can start small by offering your services to your own clients, or you could build a business and hire other photographers to work for you.
+This is an ideal real estate side hustle because it’s relatively easy to get started, and there’s a high demand for the service.
+You can start small by offering your services to your clients, or you could build a business and hire other photographers to work for you.

-With the help of a drone, you can create beautiful aerial photos and videos that are sure to help listings stand out.
+With the help of a drone, you can create beautiful aerial photos and videos that will help listings stand out.

 18. Consulting or Coaching

 If you have a lot of experience in the real estate industry, you could use that experience to provide consulting services to clients.
-You can work with individuals looking to get a real estate license, small businesses, or large corporations.
+You can work with individuals seeking a real estate license, small businesses, or large corporations.

 This is a great option if you’re looking for a more flexible side hustle that allows you to work from home.
 And since you’re already an expert in real estate, it shouldn’t be too difficult to find your first few clients.